kaonone/substrate-bridge-module/README.md

 5. Transfer some Kovan test DAI to our Substrate-based chain.
 6. Transfer some DAI from our chain to your Ethereum account.

-It should be pretty obvious from this point.
+It should be pretty much straightforward at this point.
 If you hit any problems, please feel free to file an issue!

 <pre>